 Cake Ingredients

-- ½ cup 1 stick butter softened
+- ½ cup (1 stick) salted butter softened

 - ½ cup vegetable shortening at room temperature